 Union Negotiations - 7 Answers By The Town Manager

 Our Town Manager answered by email the questions posed by the previous post, Union Negotiations - 7 questions for the Town Manager.
-Thanks Mr. Durfee!
-This is Part I.
+Thanks Mr. Durfree!
+This is Part II.
+Part I is here.

 5. How do health insurance benefits provided by the Town to police and DPW workers compare with such benefits provided to similar employees in other Upper Valley municipalities?
 Has there been a study or any research on the topic recently?
 Is that study or research available to the public?

 At this time, I don’t have an answer to your question.
 I’m not aware of any recent study.
 There is a current policy for the provision of health care benefits to Town employees eligible for such benefit.
 That benefit remains in place until changed.
 There are some members of the Board that would like to discuss this topic during the budget development process.
 Also, while collective bargaining has yet to formally begin related to Union employees, it may be a topic for discussion by either party once proposals are prepared.
 At this time, that is premature and, thus, unknown.

 6. The Open Meeting law limits executive session to matters that "premature general public knowledge would clearly place the public body or a person involved at a substantial disadvantage" [emphasis added].
 The Selectboard has allocated 90 minutes to discussing the Negotiated Agreement in the past week.
 That seems a long time to discuss negotiating strategy.
 Will the Town be more transparent and disclose the specific topics to be discussed or have been discussed on Sunday and last Wednesday?